 How many computers are enough to meet your IT needs?
 Let’s start with one.
-The IBM System z server running z86VM is capable of hosting ten’s of thousands of x86 servers and virtual desktop images.
+The IBM Z server running z86VM is capable of hosting ten’s of thousands of x86 servers and virtual desktop images.
 These can be deployed using built in security and business resilience.

 Infrastructure as a Service (IAAS), Platform as a Service (PAAS), Desktop as a Service (DAAS) are just some of the possibilities when using z86VM to meet your computing needs.

 Keeping one virtual machine or application separate from another, is critical to the integrity of your business. z86VM delivers a solution based on workload compartmentalization.